 Canadiana Alt Folk Rock

-This might be the first you’re hearing of Bent Roads Tavern but they are a musical collective with a storied past.
+Bent Roads Tavern is a musical collective with a storied past.
 Originally formed in the early 2000’s at the University of British Columbia and led by songwriters Collen Middleton (vocals and guitar) and Christian Stokkmo (vocals and guitar), the original seven-piece band helped local club owners sell a lot of beer while building an enthusiastic following for their eclectic mix of punk, modern jazz and folk music.

 “Let's Go To Newfoundland sounds ragged, kinda risky.
 Like a messy painting.” - Juno Award-Winning Producer Michael Phillip Wojewoda